tequdev/evernode-docs/docs/source/platform/hooks/governance-game.md

 - Proposal for a New Hook Candidate (All three hooks will be affected).
   - The Participant can submit a Proposal with new Hook hashes of above mentioned 3 Hooks.
 Once that Proposal is continuously supported by 80% of eligible Participants for 2 weeks, the existing hooks will be replaced by the proposed hooks.
 - Proposal for removing a Dud Host.
-  - The Participant can submit a Proposal with the XRP address of the host which is determined as a dud.
+  - The Participant can submit a Proposal with the Xahau address of the host which is determined as a dud.
 - Proposal for changing the governance mode.
   - This proposal type will be created and handled automatically inside the hooks according to the current governing mode.